qlik-oss/core-website/docs/services/mira.md

 |[Local](#local-mode)                   | Discovers Qlik Associative Engine instances running on the local Docker Engine.       |

 To set the operation mode, define the environment variable `MIRA_MODE` on the Mira container.
-In `Local` or `Swarm` mode you will also have to set the running user to `root` in your `docker-compose.yml` file.
+In `local` or `swarm` mode you will also have to set the running user to `root` in your `docker-compose.yml` file.
-This is needed to be able to mount the `docker.sock` which is used to talk to the Docker API in `Local` and `Swarm` mode.
+This is needed to be able to mount the `docker.sock` which is used to talk to the Docker API in `local` and `swarm` mode.

 ### Qlik Associative Engine labeling